Trade Forex Trading

 Investor has 80% above the required sum

-Because when a gold trader has a higher leverage means that they have more percentage% above what is required(A.K.A.
-More "Free Margin") their open transactions are less likely to get liquidated.
+Because when a gold trader has a higher leverage means that they have more % above what is required(A.K.A.
+More "Free Margin") their open transactions are less likely to get closed out.
 This is reason why traders will choose option 100:1 for their trading account but according to their risk management principles, these traders will not trade above 5:1.

 These Levels are Displayed on Platform Image Below as an Example: